target-ops/dba-tools/README.md

 ## 🚀 Usage
-See each individual tools README
+See each individual tool's README

 ## 💡 Contributing
 We welcome contributions from the community!
 Feel free to contribute to the repository and submit pull requests.